Skip to content

 Integration

 There is still a lot of space to integrate React Query into this new world of Server Components.
 For one, most projects won't start on a green field.
-There are tons of applications out there that have been build over the years, and while you can incrementally adopt the app directory, leveraging Server Components requires some sort of re-architecture.
+There are tons of applications out there that have been built over the years, and while you can incrementally adopt the app directory, leveraging Server Components requires some sort of re-architecture.

 For this transitioning period, React Query integrates very well with the app directory and Server Components.
 You can move some components to fetch on the server only, or you can use Server Components to prefetch your cache and pass the result to a client component, where you useQuery.
 It doesn't have to be all-or-nothing.
 The official docs already have a good guide for this integration, and I will likely follow this up with another blog post on things to look out for.